toptensoftware/yazd/readme.md

 	        0E17 LD DE,0F000h
 	        1485 LD HL,0F000h

-And finally, port references are also listed:
+Port references are also listed:

 	references to port 02h
 	        0C83 IN A,(02h)